slinningsander/Sounds-Good-Music-Finder/README.md

 - #### Guideline 4.1 Compatible
   We have used ESLint to ensure that our code is free from errors.
 This is to ensure robustness and compatibility with most standard browsers.

+## Sustainable web development

+Sustainable web development in a topic that is gaining increasing importance.
+To make our website more sustainable we chose to split up our search into three different categories, namely an artist search, an an album search and a song search.
+Our original plan was to make it possible to search for everything all at once.
+However, we let sustainability influence us to choose differently.
+By splitting up the search into different categories, the query only gets data from one node from the database, making it computationally simpler and thus also more sustainable.

+Pagination also plays a big role in sustainable web development.
+By only retrieving a few pieces of data at a time, the amount of data sent for every search is reduced by a large amount.

 ## Discussion